Classes and objects,Object oriented programming terminology & Function Overloading

 - Class: The

-class is a blueprint for creating dog objects. - Object:
+Dogclass is a blueprint for creating dog objects. - Object:

-are objects (instances) of theDog
+my_dogandanother_dogare objects (instances) of theDogclass. - Attributes:

-object has. - Methods:
+nameandageare attributes that eachDogobject has. - Methods:

-are methods that perform actions using the object's data.
+speak()anddisplay_info()are methods that perform actions using the object's data.